Pravn2894/Pravin-CV/README.md

 - Provide and analysis Clear to Build (CTB) reports based on Kinaxis Rapid Respond on the latest customer order, forecast, material availability and ETA update<
 - Loading of approved demand in ERP , Validate load in ERP, MRP job check and MRP Output Validation

-#### Certification 📝
+#### Certifications 📝
- -Certified on Kinaxis Rapid Response SC-1
+ - Certified on Kinaxis Rapid Response SC-1
- -Certified on Kinaxis Rapid Response IC-1
+ - Certified on Kinaxis Rapid Response IC-1

 📜 **Education**

-*Bachelor of Engineering in Electrical & Electronics*
+**Bachelor of Engineering in Electrical & Electronics**

 <h3 align="left">Connect with me:</h3>
 <p align="left">